-We are committed to bringing Subjects of Desire into as many community settings as possible.
-Because this is a film that requires unpacking in a supportive environment, we have invested considerable time in creating a Community Facilitation Guide with accompanying discussion clip library.
+We are committed to bringing Subjects of Desire into as many schools, classrooms, and teacher training settings as possible.
+Because this is a film that requires unpacking in a supportive environment, we have invested considerable time in creating a companion teachers resource and discussion clip library.